dahays/Linux-Dungeon-Crawls/The-Ghost-Watch.md

 ## Setup Instructions

-1. Open your Linux terminal.
+1. Open a terminal.
 2. Download the setup script:
-3. Make the script executable.
+3. Make it executable.
 4. Run the script.
 5. Enter the dungeon directory and begin!